NathanPerrier/IA2-Perrier-Jazz-By-River-Digital/README.md

 ## Description

-This is a weather application built with Django, inspired by the innovative design of modern sites.
-The application uses the Django framework and follows the MVC design pattern.
-It also includes user authentication features.
+This is an event booking and ticketing website for Ambrose Treacy College, a Brisbane Boys School.
+The website allows users to book tickets for various events organized by the school.
+It is built using Django framework and follows the MVC design pattern.
+The website also includes user authentication features to ensure secure access to the booking system.

 The application uses various APIs and AI technologies to provide users with accurate and up-to-date data.